Getting the States In Line on Immigration Enforcement

 All that said, however, if we expect employers to verify the right of somebody to work here, it’s legitimate to expect law enforcement – any law enforcement – to verify whether somebody in custody has a right to be here.

-It is simply ludicrous to contend “it’s not my job.”
-If you detain a man who’s wanted in the next state for rape, you don’t say, “well, he didn’t do it in Illinois, so, good luck, be well, you might want to avoid Indiana.”
+It is simply ludicrous to contend that “it’s not my job.”
+If you detain a man who’s wanted in the next state for rape, you don’t say, “Well, he didn’t do it in Illinois, so good luck, be well, you might want to avoid Indiana.”
 If you hold a man in California, run his name, and discover he’s wanted in Arizona for “breaking and entering,” you don’t say (well, it’s California, you might): “You’re free to go, just don’t book any flights to Tucson.”
 If you can be extradited for breaking and entering a house, why are you immune for breaking and entering America’s house?

 How to solve the “Blue Wall?”
 I suggest combined regulations and law changes.
 Require states to run immigration status, notwithstanding any state rules.
-Try it as a regulation: the worse that can happen is dragging through the courts.
+Try it as a regulation: the worst that can happen is dragging through the courts.

 Obviously, the best thing is to make it federal law.
 While at it, let’s adopt the Frank Lautenberg approach, used to strongarm recalcitrant states into increasing their drinking age.
 Any state that fails to enforce federal immigration law, at least with regard to detainees (and possibly if requested in conjunction with raids on illegals) should forfeit, say, 25% of federal law enforcement assistance money.
 Why should America’s taxpayers be paying full aid to states that don’t provide full legal enforcement aid?

 “This will spike crime,” you say.
 Well, yes, it might.
 And perhaps that is the unfortunate cost of forcing otherwise myopic blue cities and states -- which are often leaders in crime statistics anyway -- to reckon with the costs of selective law enforcement.
-Either locals will pay more for law enforcement or they will face the consequences – and wake up to the consequences of retrograde criminal justice policies which subsidies from more responsible states are buffering.
+Either locals will pay more for law enforcement, or they will face the consequences – and wake up to the consequences of retrograde criminal justice policies that subsidies from more responsible states are buffering.

 It’s tough love… but that’s what’s needed to reverse our downward spiral and make America great again.